Experience a Treasure in California’s Central Valley Wine Country

 History of the Locke House and Barn

 The Inn at Locke House preserves the history and hospitality of the Gold Rush era in which the house and barn were built.
-The Lockes first lived in a small two-story cottage, running the doctor’s practice, farming, and business interests until their growing family needed more space.
+The Lockes first lived in a small two-story cottage, from which they ran the doctor’s practice, farming, and business interests until their growing family needed more space.

 The Neo-Georgian style house and brick barn are listed as California Landmarks and are on the National Register of Historic Places.